roshanipoudel/ArtGallery/README.md

 # Artistry Gallery

-The **House Modeling** is a 3D graphics application that demonstrates the rendering and animation of 3D models using OpenGL and the Assimp library.
+The **Art Gallery** is a 3D graphics application that demonstrates the rendering and animation of 3D models using OpenGL and the Assimp library.
 This project showcases the process of loading 3D models, materials, textures, animations, and simulating real-time rendering using modern graphics techniques.

 ## Table of Contents

 - [Description](#description)
 - [Key Features](#key-features)
-- [Final View] (#final-view)
+- [Project Look] (#project-look)
 - [Getting Started](#getting-started)
   - [Prerequisites](./build.md#prerequisites)
   - [Building up Project](./build.md#building-the-project)